wpmetabox/docsv2/docs/creating-fields-with-code.md

 </Tabs>

-:::tip
+:::tip Field ID prefix

-You can (should) add a prefix to field IDs to prevent from using the same ID with other scripts.
+You can add a prefix to field IDs to prevent from using the same ID with other scripts.
 If you want to hide the fields in the default WordPress **Custom Fields** meta box, use underscore (`_`) as the prefix.

 :::